 Not all those who wander are lost

 There was much for me to consider after having this fireside chin wag.
-It seemed they were beginning to wear me down, although I wasn’t about to be convinced that I was occupying anything but my physical body.
-In any case, I looked forward to having a sound sleep that night to subliminally re-evaluate and, if necessary, reconsider certain beliefs I clung to about my reality.
+It seemed they were beginning to wear me down, although I wasn’t about to be convinced that I was occupying anything other than my human body.
+In any case, I looked forward to having a sound sleep that night to re-evaluate and, if necessary, reconsider certain beliefs I clung to about my reality.

 After many of my rationalist moorings had been mercilessly threatened by my friendly adversaries, I thought a good sleep might help sort things out by the time I awoke.
 It was late now, and the fire had burned down to hot coals.
 When they had no more to say, they got up, bidding me Buenas Noches as they walked towards the door.
 I asked if they didn’t wish to stay for the night since it was their lodge, not mine.

 ‘We think you need to have some time alone with your thoughts.
 Don’t worry; you’ll be safe,’ Eli said with a laugh.

 ‘We’ll see you in the morning after the sun rises,’ Mo said as he gestured with a causal salute on his way out the door.

 I still couldn’t understand why or where they wandered off to at night; it didn’t make sense.
 But then, it didn’t have to since nothing else did.
 At least that much was predictable!
 I felt tempted to trail behind them to see where they were going but then decided against it should they catch me and question why I was stalking them.
 For now, this would have to remain one more enigma in this strange assortment of unreconciled mysteries!

 With images of my plunge freshly emblazoned in my mind, I climbed slowly to my bed in the loft, feeling a bit of vertigo from what was evoked in my memory.
 Was any of this more real than the dream I remembered?